RentaHomeCodepath/RentAHome/README.md

 --- | --- | ---
 username| string | username for login
-password| string | password for login balance| float | How much money is in the User's balance createdAt| DateTime |date when account is created
+password| string | password for login balance| double | How much money is in the User's balance createdAt| DateTime |date when account is created